My kids go wild for these little cheese treats. Bonus: they are beautifully delicious, and super easy to make.

 Mix these puffs up in the mixer or the blender – if you opt for the mixer, add the tapioca flour last and 1/2 C. at a time because if you add it too fast or add too much at once, the flour will gum up the blade.
 And that is quite a mess.

 Does it matter what oil you use?
 You know, I’m going to tell you to stay away from vegetable oil and corn oil and go with a reputable, better extra virgin olive oil if you can.
 We use Queen Creek Olive Mill Olive Oil – they are a sustainable olive farm and mill and they produce Arizona’s only extra virgin olive oil.
-(If you aren’t in Arizona they offer free domestic shipping this September with purchases $75 or more too).
+(If you aren’t in Arizona then opt for a reputable brand at your local market).

 Back to our cheese bread …